networkx/networkx/doc/source/reference/api_changes.rst

 prepare_nbunch
 --------------
-Used internally - now returns an iterator.
+Used internally - now called nbunch_iter and returns an iterator.